-Accounted development accepted development

-Accepted development

-Park.
+Category of development and assessment Use term Assessment benchmarks for assessable development and requirements for accepted development Accepted developme ent Park.
 Home-based business: (a) where a maximum of 80 m2 GFA (b) does not include bed and breakfast style accommodation (c) not located in a flood hazard area shown on Schedule 4: Mapping = Flood hazard overlay map if involving building work.
 Major electricity infrastructure - If provided by a public sector entity or BSC.
 Substation - If: (a) provided by a public sector entity or BSC (b) not located in a flood hazard area shown on Schedule 4: Mapping = Flood hazard overlay map.
-Utility installation - If: (a) provided by a public sector entity or BSC (b) not located in a flood hazard area shown on Schedule 4: Mapping - Flood hazard overlay map.
 Utility installation - If: (a) provided by a public sector entity or BSC (b) not located in a flood hazard area shown on Schedule 4: Mapping - Flood hazard overlay map if involving a water treatment plant or a waste management facility.
-Community use: (a) the reuse of an existing building and no external building work is proposed; or (b) the reuse of a local heritage place and requires no building or operational work in relation to it; or (c) the reuse of a local heritage place requiring building or operational work in relation to it; and an exemption certificate has been granted by BSC.
+Community use: (a) the reuse of an existing building and no external building work is proposed; or (b) the reuse of a local heritage place and requires no building or operational work in relation to it; or (c) the reuse of a local heritage place requiring building or operational work in relation to it, and an exemption certificate has been granted by BSC.
 Emergency services - if provided by a public entity or BSC.
-Community activities - if provided by a public entity or BSC. • If located in the Schedule 4 - Flood hazard overlay map area must comply with Flood hazard overlay code. • If located in the Schedule 4 - Flood hazard overlay code.
+Any existing 'Commercial activities' as defined, that is changing to another form of 'Commercial activities' without If located in the Schedule 4 - Flood hazard overlay map area must comply with Flood hazard overlay code.

-Category of Use term Assessment benchmarks for assessable

-development and development and requirements for

-assessment accepted development

-Any existing 'Industry activities' as defined, that is changing to another form of 'Industry activities without increasing the scale or intensity of the use Short-term accommodation - where not involving any external building works

-Accepted developme ent subject to requirements

-Tiooopiou do voiopino Dwelling House: General development code

-(a) Where not located in a flood hazard area on Schedule 4: Mapping - Flood hazard overlay map or a bushfire hazard area on SPP mapping > Safety and Resilience to Hazards > Natural Hazards Risk and Resilience > Bushfire prone area.
-Editor's note-BSC is using the state-wide interactive bushfire mapping as the mapping in their scheme, and that the bushfire hazard shown in that mapping is deemed to be the Bushfire Prone Area in the scheme General residential zone code Flood hazard overlay code
+Category of Use term Assessment benchmarks for assessable development and development and requirements for assessment accepted development Any existing 'Industry activities' as defined, that is changing to another form of 'Industry activities without increasing the scale or intensity of the use Short-term accommodation - where not involving any external building works Accepted developme ent subject to requirements Dwelling House: General development code (a) Where not located in a flood hazard area on Schedule 4: Mapping - Flood hazard overlay map or a bushfire hazard area on SPP mapping > Safety and Resilience to Hazards > Natural Hazards Risk and Resilience > Bushfire prone area.
+Editor's note-BSC is using the state-wide interactive bushfire mapping as the mapping in their scheme, and that the bushfire hazard shown in that mapping is General residential zone code Flood hazard overlay code C. 1 deemed to be the Bushfire Prone Area in the scheme (so as to trigger the Building Code and AS3959-2009) Code assessment C 11 1 1 1 Any use above that is not accepted development.
+General development code.General residential zone code.
+Flood hazard overlay code.

-Code assessment (so as to trigger the Building Code and AS3959-2009)

-dode assessment Any use above that is not accepted General development code.

-development.
-General residential zone code.

-• Flood hazard overlay code.

-· ·

 Caretaker's accommodation.
-General development code.

-• .
-General residential zone code.

-• Flood hazard overlay code.
+General development code. • .
+General residential zone code. • Flood hazard overlay code.
 Child Care Centre General development code.
 General residential zone code.
 Flood hazard overlay code.

-'Commercial activities' where for an General development code

-intensification of an existing use General residential zone code

-Flood hazard overlay code

-Dual occupancy: General development code.

-• if on a lot greater than 1,000 m 2 .
+'Commercial activities' where for an General development code intensification of an existing use General residential zone code Flood hazard overlay code Dual occupancy: General development code. • if on a lot greater than 1,000 m .
+General residential zone code. - If on a lot greater than 1,000 in .
 Flood hazard overlay code.

-Educational Facility.
+Educational Facility Educational Facility.
 General development code.
 General residential zone code.
 Flood hazard overlay code.

-Health care services General development code

-General residential zone code

-Flood hazard overlay code

-'Industry activities' where for an General development code

-intensification of an existing use

-Flood hazard overlay code
+Health care services General development code General residential zone code Flood hazard overlay code 'Industry activities' where for an General development code intensification of an existing use General residential zone code Flood hazard overlay code